microsoft/fluentui/rfcs/convergence/authoring-stories.md

 2. how to use `argTypes`
 3. should controls work for all stories or only for general/default one
 4. should we render descriptions table in Canvas Control pane
-5. how to author e2e suites for those stories (in written form)
+5. how to author e2e suites for those stories
 6. how to properly annotate stories with TS metadata to get the best DX possible
+7. how structure stories in the storybook nav tree / @miroslavstastny
+8. what to do if story files are getting way too big (dissecting big story files into smaller ones) / @ling1726

+> **💡 NOTE:**
-> 💡 NOTE: This RFC will address the first 3 points for now (should be updated with others later).
+> This RFC will address the first 4 points for now (should be updated with others later).

 ## Detailed Design or Proposal